-Yung-Yi Diana Pan is currently Dean Associate for the School of Humanities and Social Sciences, Director of the American Studies Program, and Associate Professor of Sociology at City University of New York, Brooklyn College.
+Yung-Yi Diana Pan is currently Interim Executive Director of the Asian American/Asian Research Institute (AAARI) - CUNY, and Associate Professor of Sociology at City University of New York, Brooklyn College.
 She is also affiliated with the sociology department at the The Graduate Center.
 A 1.5-generation immigrant from Taiwan, who grew up in predominantly white Oregon, Diana has been interested in issues of racial inequalities for as long as she can remember.

 Inspired by her childhood in Oregon -- and experiences after living in California, and New York -- Diana's work broadly focus on the experiences of nonwhites in white spaces.
 Her first book, Incidental Racialization (Temple University Press, 2017), examines how Asian American and Latinx law students are racialized as a part of their professional socialization.
 Extending that project, Diana's current research interrogates how race matters for professionals with a focus on doctors, lawyers, and professors.
 She is also in the nascent stages of a collaborative project with her sister that explores the intersection of drug addiction recovery, class, and race.

 Diana regularly teaches theory, methods, and race and ethnicity courses.
-She was the former Undergraduate Deputy Chair for the Department of Sociology and co-chair of the Brooklyn College Asian American Faculty and Staff Association.
-She currently serves on the Asian American/Asian Research Institute (AAARI)-CUNY board.
+She formerly served in the following roles at Brooklyn College: Faculty Associate Dean for the School of Humanities and Social Sciences, Director of the American Studies Program, Undergraduate Deputy Chair for the Department of Sociology, and co-chair of the Asian American Faculty and Staff Association.

 As a first-generation college student, Diana financed her own education -- from college through graduate school -- with financial aid (and is quite familiar with all things FAFSA).
 She is an alumna of the Ronald E. McNair Predoctoral Scholars program, and the CSU Sally E. Casanova Predoctoral program.
 Diana earned her BA in Ethnic Studies and Political Science from Oregon State University, MA in Ethnic Studies from San Francisco State University, and PhD in Sociology from University of California, Irvine.